bishalthapa-x/bishalthapax.github.io/_posts/2022-08-27-fix-alt-or-option-key-binding-for-vim.md

 categories: vim
 ---

-Let's fix `Alt/Option` key binding and use it along with some other keys to execute vim command.
+Let's fix `Alt/Option` Meta (M) key binding and use it along with some other keys to execute vim command.
 First of all we need to find what characters terminal is sending when `Alt` or `Option` key is pressed along with other key.
 To find that, execute the `cat` command and press Alt key along with other key you want.
 In this example, I am going to press the Alt along with right arrow `Alt + →`
 ```
 ~ $ cat
 ^[f